 The honey is collected from the plant called Leptospermum scoparium or simply the Manuka Tree that grows in New Zealand and is also found in Australia.
 The Maori natives of New Zealand have used this plant for healing and cooking purposes for more than a thousand years.

 Manuka Honey from New Zealand is of premium quality and it looks and feels different from any other honey.
 It is darker with a golden colour and the texture is thicker, almost paste like compared to other liquid honey.
-It is sweet with a sort of bit bitter after-taste.
+It is generally very sweet with a slight bitter after-taste.

-How do you recognise the high quality honey type?
+How do you recognise the high quality type of honey?

 The price also increases with the level of UMF.
 Yes, the real Manuka Honey is indeed expensive.